Feedback

 • If others are verbally abusive, tell them you will be able to help them better if they calm down, lower their voice and stop the negative communication with you.
 Set limits.
 You do not have to tolerate abuse.

 • Trust your intuition.
-If you think someone may be potentially violent, try to buy time and get help from your supervisor or another worker.
-For example you can say, "Let me see if I can find someone who can help."
+If you think someone may be potentially violent, and you are able, create distance between yourself and the other person.
+Do not allow them to block you in your office.
+Buy time by saying something like, "Let me see if I can find someone who can help."

 • Know your own strengths and limits, and be able to identify the situations that are especially hard for you to handle.
 Share strengths and limits with coworkers so you can help and support one another.